AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 -------------------

-AMReX provides functions for performing standard reduction operations on :cpp:`Multifabs`, including :cpp:`MultiFab::sum` and :cpp:`MultiFab::max`.
+AMReX provides functions for performing standard reduction operations on :cpp:`MultiFabs`, including :cpp:`MultiFab::sum` and :cpp:`MultiFab::max`.
 When ``USE_CUDA=TRUE``, these functions automatically implement the corresponding reductions on GPUs in a highly efficient manner.

 Function templates :cpp:`amrex::ReduceSum`, :cpp:`amrex::ReduceMin` and
 :cpp:`amrex::ReduceMax` can be used to implement user-defined reduction functions over :cpp:`MultiFab`\ s.
-These same templates are implemented in the :cpp:`Multifab` functions, so they can be used as a reference to build a custom reduction.
-For example, the :cpp:`Multifab:dot` implementation is reproduced here:
+These same templates are implemented in the :cpp:`MultiFab` functions, so they can be used as a reference to build a custom reduction.
+For example, the :cpp:`MultiFab:Dot` implementation is reproduced here:

 .. highlight:: c++